 The Chalice/Grail.

-HolygrailAs with the Sword again we are dealing with Arthurian myth, and also ancient symbols.
-As is usual with these energies they have many functions but the prime energetic function of the chalice is as a vessel!
-It is not an attunement energy but something that you ‘become’ as you continue to clear out your own personal issues and devote yourself to service of the Planet and its healing.
-You literally become the vessel of Divine energies.
-This means that you are an open channel and have agreed with your guides and Elders to be the receptacle of energies which then can be placed or used in the environment in order to bring balance and healing.
+As with the Sword, again we are dealing with Arthurian myth, and also ancient symbols.
+These energies have many functions, but the prime energetic function of the chalice is a vessel, a vessel which holds divine energies.
+It is not an attunement energy, but something that you become as you continue to clear out your own personal issues – and devote yourself to service of the Planet and its healing.
+You become the vessel of Divine energies.
+This means you are an open channel and have agreed, with your guides and Elders, to be the receptacle of energies which can be placed or used in the environment to bring balance and healing.

-Yesterday, while I was writing and listening to music I felt the need to raise my arms up.
-This is usually when I am about to receive energies from ‘upstairs’.
-One of the energies I brought down was a large communion wafer, like the one the Catholic priest eats in a mass.
-This means that I am about to pass on a larger amount of energy than usual and as my friend Chris (without whom the Gaia Method would probably never have happened) is coming to Luxor for a month, and will go through his sixth gateway initiation, I imagine it will be for him!
-So. again, the energies which you will need will often be given in advance.
-All you have to do is be open to receive!
+The following was written while I living in Egypt: “Yesterday, while I was writing and listening to music, I felt the need to raise my arms up.
+This is usually when I am about to receive energies from ‘Upstairs’.
+One of the energies I brought down was a large communion wafer, like the one the Catholic priest places in his mouth during the mass ritual.
+I knew this meant I was about to pass on a larger amount of energy than usual and as my friend Chris (without whom the Gaia Method Earthways would never have happened) is coming to Luxor for a month, and will go through his sixth gateway initiation, I imagine it will be for him.
+So, again, the energies which you need will often be given in advance.
+All you have to do is be open to receive it.”

-Once you have become the energies of the Grail you are also then able to anchor that energy in the earth.
-While I was working in Winchester with Chris and Eartha we had to join energy lines together, over a period of time; having received our ‘instructions and downloads’ at the Chalice Well in Glastonbury.
-Together these lines joined into an archetypal energyfield of fish, Chalice and crib, joined together to create the energies of male and female fertility.
-In the image the chalice is the two yellow lines which cross.
+In this image, the chalice is the two yellow lines which cross.
 Each point, and end of a line, joins to a sacred site.
-The fish encompasses the whole image; it represents the fertility of water.i.e. the river Itchen.
+The fish encompasses the whole image representing the fertility of water.i.e. the river Itchen.
 (I will deal with the fish energy in another post).
-We didn’t know that that was going to be the outcome, we just followed our directions, anchoring and walking a line until it became apparent that what we were doing was creating an archetypal energyfield in the landscape.
+We didn’t know what was going to be the outcome, but we followed our directions, anchoring and walking a line until it became apparent that what we were doing was creating an archetypal energyfield in the landscape.

 The Vain Rook.